kat-app/katapp-docs/content/drill-preparation/_index.md

 ![Scanner Screen](/app-screenshots/en/10_scanner.jpeg)

 On this screen, you can scan a QR code that will be placed on the patient during the drill.
 This QR code uniquely identifies the patient.
 To test the app, visit a QR code generator like https://www.qr-code-generator.com/ or https://www.qrcode-monkey.com/ and scan a QR code with this screen.
-The QR code should contain only numbers and must be **unique**.
+The QR code should contain only numbers and must be **unique**, as one QR code is matched to exactly one patient.
+In order to create your QR code we advice to *use your matriculation number followed by random numbers*, to get a truly unique number.
+If you used the same number as someone else you will get a different screen.
+In that case go back and choose a different number.
 An example QR code could look like this (please do NOT use this example, as it would conflict with existing entries):

 ![QR Code Generator](/app-screenshots/en/EXTERNAL-qr-code-generator.png)